dotlas/mission_dotlas/README.md

 > Incorporating the following will be marginally helpful to the graders to reduce friction in evaluating your assignment

 - Do not create additional branches on your private repository with the submission.
 Keep all changes on the `main` branch.
-- Add your answers to the same file `mission.ipynb`
+- Add your answers to the same jupyter notebook file.
-- Do not delete markdown sections of `mission.ipynb`.
+- Do not delete markdown sections of the jupyter notebook.
 Feel free to add as many sections for documentation or otherwise as you need but don't delete sections already present.

 ### Contact